-- Kombu Dashi has the most subtle flavor and is the easiest to make.
-It is used for clear soups, nabe (hot pot dishes), and more, and is the first choice for vegetarians and vegans.
-It is also nice with seafood recipes as there is no fish to compete with the ingredients in the final dish.
+- Kombu dashi has the most subtle flavor and is the easiest to make.
+It is used for clear soups and nabe (hot pot dishes), as well as other recipes, and is the first choice for vegetarians and vegans.
+It is also nice with seafood recipes as there is no fish in the broth that may compete with the ingredients in the final dish.

-- Iriko dashi, which is made of dried anchovies or sardines, brings a gentle fish flavor (although the aroma is strong) to miso soup, noodle soup dishes, rice bowls, nimono, nikujaga (beef stew) and more.
+- Iriko dashi, which is made of dried anchovies or sardines, brings a gentle fish flavor (although the aroma is strong) to several dishes including miso soup, noodle soup dishes, rice bowls, nimono, and nikujaga (beef stew).

 - Hoshi-shiitake dashi is most frequently used to make nimono and other dishes and is a good choice for vegetarians.

 Making Your Own Dashi

 It might take extra effort to make dashi, but a good dashi makes your Japanese dishes taste that much better.
 Since each dashi is made with a different ingredient, each recipe will be slightly changed.
 Perhaps a good one to start with is kombu dashi.
 Kombu is dried kelp that has been cut into sheets; you can usually find it in the Asian aisle of the grocery store.
 For 2 cups of water, you need a 2-inch piece of kombu.
 Let the kombu warm along with the water on the stove, removing the pan from the heat right as it reaches a boil.
 (You don’t want to let the mixture boil as the kombu can leave a bitter flavor and create a slick texture.)
 Remove the kombu from the broth and discard.
 For more flavor, soak the piece of kombu in water overnight before warming in the water.